-In Pennsylvania, courts divide property based on what is most equitable.
+In Pennsylvania, courts divide property based on what is most equitable after a divorce.
 This doesn’t necessarily mean a 50-50 split.
 Instead the court will look at each party’s financial circumstances and divide assets based on what seems fair.

 Attorney Louis Martini will thoroughly examine all of the marital assets in your case.
 These may include: